ahmad-wakkaf/ahmad-wakkaf/README.md

 - Implemented **data encryption techniques** to secure sensitive information.
 - Performed **network security** audits and **digital forensics** investigations.

-### **IT Support Specialist**
-**Masar Center Education** | 01/2022 - 08/2022
-- Installed, set up, and maintained hardware and software for new and existing users.
-- Tracked and resolved complex software and hardware issues to meet business needs.
-- Monitored antivirus status, storage space, and network activity to optimize system performance.

 ### **IT Network Technician**
 **ACM ICPC-Syrian Collegiate Programming Contest** | 07/2019 - 06/2020
 - Provided technical assistance and application support to ensure a reliable workplace.